OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 cd OpenBBTerminal
 ```

-## Create and activate the virtual environment
+## Create and Activate the Virtual Environment

 Create the environment by copying the code below into the command line and agreeing to the prompts.